Boxing inequalities in Banach spaces and Riemannian manifolds: Reduction of Theorem 1.5 to its weak version, where the constants in the right hand sides of (1), (2) depend on the dimension of

-On the other hand we did not explain (4).
-It is precisely here we need to use $\widetilde{\HC}_m$ instead of $\HC_m$ and to use the assumption that $C_1(m)>1$.
-(This assumption was not needed when we dealt with the volumes).
+On the other hand, we did not explain (4).
+Here we need to use $\widetilde{\HC}_m$ instead of $\HC_m$ and to use the assumption that $C_1(m)>1$.
+(This assumption was not needed when we dealt with volumes).
 The underlying difficulty here is the lack of additivity of the Hausdorff contents.